How Warren Buffett Views Global Supply Chains With Investments

 Blockchain and Digitized Supply Chains

 While the crypto hype is mostly noise, the fundamental math of a verified, distributed ledger for tracking bills of lading and port customs is highly efficient.
-Buffett won’t buy a stock because it uses blockchain buzzwords, but he absolutely values any mechanical process that mathematically permanently reduces a company’s cash conversion cycle and eliminates inventory shrinkage.
+Buffett won’t buy a stock because it uses trendy buzzwords, but he absolutely values any mechanical process that mathematically permanently reduces a company’s cash conversion cycle and eliminates inventory shrinkage.

 Nearshoring and Regionalization shift to shorter supply chains map show arrows connect factories to nearby consumer markets Reduced Lead Times and Geopolitical Stability